fdnd-agency/adconnect/docs/components/Picture.md

 # Picture.svelte Component Documentation
 ## Overview
-The Image component (Image.svelte) is a flexible image rendering component that handles modern image optimization.

-For static images, it uses `<enhanced:img>` to generate multiple image formats from a single source image.
-For Directus images, it uses a `<picture>` element to provide similar optimized image handling.
+The Picture component (Picture.svelte) is a flexible image rendering component that handles modern image optimization.
+For static images, it uses `<enhanced:img>` to generate multiple image formats from a single source.
+For Directus images, it uses a `<picture>` element with AVIF and JPEG sources to provide similar optimized handling.
+Nothing renders when no `src` is provided.

 ---

 ## Component Structure
 ### Script
 ```svelte
 <script lang="ts">